stoermelder/vcvrack-packone/docs/Glue.md

 # stoermelder GLUE

-GLUE is an utility module that provides the ability to put small text labels on modules in VCV Rack.
+GLUE is a utility module that provides the ability to put small text labels on modules in VCV Rack.

 ![GLUE intro](./Glue-intro.png)